rupertgermann/tower-defence/memory-bank/systemPatterns.md

 3. The game can continue running even if some components fail

 ## Optimization Patterns

+### Manager Classes
+The game uses dedicated manager classes to optimize entity handling:
+- **TowerManager**: Manages all tower instances and their updates
+- **EnemyManager**: Manages all enemy instances and their updates
+- **ProjectileManager**: Manages all projectile instances and their updates
+- **CollisionManager**: Handles collision detection between entities
+- **EffectSpawner**: Manages visual effects and animations

 ### Object Pooling (Planned)
 Future optimization will implement object pooling for frequently created/destroyed objects: